-An outdated browser can slow down your browsing experience as it may not have the latest patches/fixes.
+An outdated browser can slow your browsing experience as it may not have the latest patches/fixes.

-Many times, the updates happen automatically, but for some reason, if it doesn’t happen in your system due to the existing settings, you may have to do it manually.
+The updates often happen automatically, but for some reason, if it doesn’t happen in your system due to the existing settings, you may have to do it manually.

 ➡ Resource Usage

 Another probable reason is excess resource usage.
-Chrome tends to use multiple threads to improve your browsing and user experience, and this can sometimes take up a ton of resources.
+Chrome uses multiple threads to improve your browsing and user experience, which can sometimes take up many resources.

 While it is hard to pinpoint the exact reason, some of the other possible causes may be:

 - Extensive use of Chrome add-ons and extensions

 Fortunately, there are many simple ways to fix this Chrome slow Windows 11 issue, and you will have to follow our guide below.